cjrt27/Pokemon/README.md

 /*Project 3 - Pokedex*/

 This was our first project using React.
+As it was the first project using React, the aspect of this project which was particularly challenging was getting all of the react functionality to work.

 # Technologies Used